 Some fish such as haddock make noise as they move around in a school on the sea bed.
-Haddock make grumbling and drumming noises as they move around.
+Haddock makes grumbling and drumming noises as they move around.

-Schools are able to keep together using sound even if they cannot see.
-In dark parts of the sea, schools can still swim together using their hearing and can communicate to each other about predators or food.
+Schools can keep together using sound even if they cannot see.
+In dark parts of the sea, schools can still swim together using their hearing and communicate with each other about predators or food.

 Fish have a line of pores that open onto the scales on the side of the body.
 This is called the lateral line and is seen in most species of fish.
 The lateral line is a sophisticated sense that is difficult for us to understand.

 The lines that we see on the fish’s side have openings.
-These lead into a canal which has sensory cells that can detect changes in water pressure.
-The pressure changes can be detected when a school changes their direction, caused by the change of shape in their bodies.
+These lead into a canal that has sensory cells that can detect changes in water pressure.
+The pressure changes can be detected when a school changes its direction, caused by the change of shape in their bodies.

-Some species of fish such as shark can detect the electrical charge made by the muscles of other fish.
-By using a system of pores on their undersides, sharks and some other fish such as skate, can detect tiny electrical fields.
+Some fish species, such as sharks, can detect the electrical charge made by other fish muscles.
+Using a pores system on their undersides, sharks and some other fish such as skate can detect tiny electrical fields.
 This helps them to hunt other fish or animals.